julian-parker/DAFX22_FNO/README.md

 # Physical Modeling using Recurrent Neural Networks with Fast Convolutional Layers

-This is the accompanying repository to the paper submission for DAFx20in22, Vienna, Austria by Julian D. Parker, Sebastian J. Schlecht, Rudolf Rabenstein, Maximilian Schäfer.
+This is the accompanying repository to the paper at DAFx20in22, Vienna, Austria by Julian D. Parker, Sebastian J. Schlecht, Rudolf Rabenstein, Maximilian Schäfer.

 Sound examples can be found on the [accompanying page](https://julian-parker.github.io/DAFX22_FNO/).